-JMWSC staff started collecting samples in accordance with Environmental Protection Agency Unregulated Contaminant Monitoring Rule 5.
+MWSC start started collecting samples in accordance with Environmental Protection Agency Unregulated Contamir Nonitoring Rule 5.
 The first set of samples were collected in November of 2023 and results are reflected in the data table.

-In April 2024, Environmental Protection Agency (EPA) issued a final rule for the National Primary Drinking Water Regulation are the PFAS compounds covered by the rule:
+n April 2024, Environmental Protection Agency (EPA) issued a final rule for the National Primary Drinking Water Regulatior NPDWR) setting forth a maximum contaminant level for six per- and polyfluoroalkyl substances (PFAS).
+The following are ne PFAS compounds covered by the rule: